zubinchopra/portaldocs/portal-sdk/templates/portalfx-testing-taking-screenshots.md

 ## Taking Screenshots while Testings

-The Test Framework provides built in support for taking screenshots from test cases.
+The Test Framework provides built-in support for taking screenshots from test cases.
 You can use the **WebDriver.TakeScreenshot** method to take the screenshot and save it as a PNG file to the local disk.
-You can do this at any point within the test case, but a typical approach is to do it at least in the test CleanUp method when the outcome of the test case is not "Passed".
+You can do this at any point within the test case, but a typical approach is to do it at least in the test `CleanUp` method when the outcome of the test case is not "Passed".

 ```cs
 [TestCleanup]